oshiryaeva/cuba-cli-screenshots/Quick-Start.md

 )^
 -- end SALES_CUSTOMER
 ```
-Also create file with name `modules/core/db/update/hsql/{yy}/{yymmdd}-createCustomer.sql` with the same content.
+Also, create a file with name `modules/core/db/update/hsql/{yy}/{yymmdd}-createCustomer.sql` with the same content.
 You can read more about create and update scripts on [official documentation](https://doc.cuba-platform.com/manual-6.9/db_scripts.html).

-7. Run `./gradlew updateDb` to create table for `Customer` entity.
+7. Run `./gradlew updateDb` to create the table for the `Customer` entity.